npwalker/control-repo-vagrant/README.md

 In order to follow the instructions in npwalker/control-repo you need to clean up some stuff

-1. Remove r10k_remote from the puppet_enterprise::profile::master class in the PE master group of the console
+1. Remove r10k_remote from the `puppet_enterprise::profile::master` class in the PE master group of the console
-2.  remove the remote from r10k.yaml ( mostly so you don't erronously think you've done something right when really it's just pulling from my repo )
+2. Remove the remote from r10k.yaml ( mostly so you don't erronously think you've done something right when really it's just pulling from my repo )
-3.  `rm -rf rm -rf /opt/puppetlabs/server/data/puppetserver/r10k/*`
+3.  `rm -rf /opt/puppetlabs/server/data/puppetserver/r10k/*`

 # This Vagrant Stack is Based on the puppet-debugging-kit